What Does FFO Mean: A Simple Guide for REIT Investors

 FFO in Credit Analysis

-Funds From Operations (FFO) is also valuable for evaluating a REIT’s credit strength.
-It helps lenders and investors understand how well a company can handle its debt obligations using cash generated from operations.
+FFO is also useful for evaluating a REIT’s credit strength.
+It helps lenders and investors understand how well a company can handle its debt obligations using cash from operations.

 1. FFO-to-Total Debt Ratio

-The FFO-to-Total Debt ratio measures a REIT’s ability to repay debt using its operating income.
-It’s calculated as:
+The FFO-to-Total Debt ratio measures a REIT’s ability to repay debt using its operating income:

 Formula = FFO / Total Debt